Body Image: You Don’t Need to be Skinny to be Fit

 - Overall health: good diabetes management can and should include getting your heart rate up from time to time, shooting for 30 minutes of moderate exercise five times a week

-- Lower rates of obesity – more than 90% of Type 2s are overweight or obese
+- Lower rates of obesity—more than 90 percent of type 2s are overweight or obese

 And exercise should be fun.
 Even if it means taking things step by step.

 Make a list of fun things you’d like to do to get active—working out doesn’t have to mean logging hours upon hours at the gym, it can take a small amount of effort.
 Here are a couple of ideas to help you get going:

 - Running or walking

 The first step to getting fit is usually the hardest and sometimes you have to take a step back and remind yourself that results come in time and taking it day by day is the best strategy.
 With perseverance and a willingness to try new things, working your way to being fit, healthy and happy are all totally within your reach.

 Don’t Compare Yourself to Others